jahedMs/jahedMs.github.io/README.md

 Hi everyone, my name is Colin 😊 I'm a second-year PhD student in social and personality psychology program at the University of Toronto 🍁

 ## Research Interests
 I'm interested in diversity-related issues such as what is considered representation for marginalized groups, how to reduce different forms of prejudice, how those issues affect mental well-being.
-Part of his research also focuses on using psychometric techniques to develop valid assessments and advance measurement equity.
+Part of my research also focuses on using psychometric techniques to develop valid assessments and advance measurement equity.

 ## Education
+**Ph.D.** Social-Personality Psychology
-Ph.D.
-Social-Personality Psychology |University of Toronto |May 2027 (Expected)
+University of Toronto *May 2027 (Expected)*

+**M.A.** General-Experimental Psychology
-M.A.
-General-Experimental Psychology |Wake Forest University |May 2023
+Wake Forest University *May 2023*

+**B.A.** Psychology (Honors)
-B.A.
-Psychology (Honors) |University at Buffalo, SUNY |May 2020
+University at Buffalo, SUNY *May 2020*

 ## Projects in Preparation